When choosing an attorney to pursue your SEC whistleblower claim, think about what’s important:

 No whistleblower law firm knows the SEC whistleblower program better than Phillips & Cohen.
 Sean McKessy, a Phillips & Cohen partner who was the first Chief of the SEC Office of the Whistleblower, led the SEC’s efforts to set up the program and its policies and processes.
 For five years, he was in charge of evaluating whistleblower claims and making whistleblower reward recommendations.

-Phillips & Cohen partner Erika Kelton has had signficant success for clients with the SEC whistleblower program.
-She has won three SEC whistleblower awards for clients and has many other whistleblower claims pending, giving her significant insight, experience and knowledge that benefits the firm’s clients.
+Phillips & Cohen partner Erika Kelton has had significant success for clients with the SEC whistleblower program.
+She has won four SEC whistleblower awards for clients and has many other whistleblower claims pending, giving her significant insight, experience and knowledge that benefits the firm’s clients.

 Ms. Kelton consulted extensively with Congress, the SEC and CFTC during the legislative and rulemaking process.
 As a New York Times article noted, Phillips & Cohen attorneys “played a central role in advising the Securities and Exchange Commission on the rules creating its whistle-blower program, including a provision to broaden the list of who was eligible to file a claim.”